Can I be a Sister?

 *Should* I be a Sister?

 Ah!
 Now there's the million dollar question.
 Many people, year after year, find joy and deeper meaning in their lives by giving back to the world through different forms of volunteerism.
 However, the choice to specifically become a Sister is a special one.
-It is the choice to align yourself with the legacy of radical visibility, advocacy, and "big tent" style inclusion the Sisters have trail-blazed, worldwide, for over thirty years.
-The choice to take life-long vows of community service is a huge one, but if this the path for you, it's one of the most rewarding ones you'll ever experience - a true "joyous over commitment."
+It is the choice to align yourself with the legacy of radical visibility, advocacy, and "big tent" style inclusion that the Sisters have trail-blazed, worldwide, for over forty years.
+The choice to take life-long vows of community service is a huge one, but if this is the path for you, it's one of the most rewarding ones you'll ever experience - a true "joyous over commitment."

 Are all Sisters HIV+?